Tamale Central Market

-Historical Background

-The market was established in the early 20th century by British colonialists who had set up administrative headquarters in Tamale around 1907.This development transformed the area into a bustling center of trade and governance.

-The Tamale Central Market, located in the heart of Tamale, Ghana, is the largest market in northern Ghana.
-It serves as a hub of commerce and cultural exchange, attracting traders and visitors from all across Ghana.
+The Tamale Central Market, in Tamale, Ghana, is the largest market in northern Ghana.
 The market offers a wide variety of goods, including traditional crafts, clothing, and local cuisine.
 There was an outbreak of fire in the market in 1979, and in 1982 the market was burnt down completely.
 Renovation was done by the then head of state Ft.
 Jerry Rawlings, and in 2015 by President John Mahama.
 The renovation was funded by the World Bank.The Tamale Metropolitan Assembly (TaMA) supervised the renovation.

-Vendor pictured in Central Market, Tamale.
+A vendor pictured in Central Market, Tamale.

-Trader pictured in Central Market, Tamale.
+A trader in Central Market, Tamale.